Prag8855/aab/content/guides/banking.md

 Use a **Depot** or trading account to invest in stocks and ETFs.
 This is a popular way to invest money in Germany.

 Open a **business account** for your business.
-It's optional, but [it's a really good idea](/guides/start-a-business-in-germany#two-bank-accounts-is-better).
+It's optional, but [it's a really good idea](/guides/start-a-business-in-germany#open-a-bank-account).
 Some banks don't let you use your personal account for your business.
-Having a separate business account makes accounting much easier.
+Having a separate business account makes accounting easier.

 Foreign students might need a **blocking account** (*[[Sperrkonto]]*) to get a [residence permit](/glossary/Aufenthaltstitel).
 You put your money into this account, and you get a fixed amount back every month.
 This guarantees that you will have money to support yourself while you study in Germany.